 - Carnaval del Sol – taking place on the second weekend in July, this is one of Vancouver’s most fun and entertaining festivals.
 There are salsa dancers, all kinds of Latin music and fun for everyone.
 Don’t bother traveling to Mexico or Latin America – check out this highly recommended event instead!
-Admission is just $2 in 2018 (and free for seniors and young children).
+(Event TBD for 2020).

-- Uptown Live – a free Indie music festival and street party in New Westminster from noon until 9 pm (on July 21, 2018).
+- Uptown Live – a free Indie music festival and street party in New Westminster from noon until 9 pm (CANCELLED for 2020).

 - Surrey Fusion Festival – a major festival at Surrey’s Holland Park in mid-July that’s FREE and includes loads of live entertainment, food stalls and activities for people of all ages.